klmartinez/klmartinez.github.io/Photography/index.md

     btn_label: "View"
     btn_class: "btn--inverse"
     title: "Subjectively Objective Submission"
-    excerpt: "This is a series of images I submitted to [subjectively objective]'s Investigations in Infrastructure book/gallery project.
+    excerpt: "This is a series of images I submitted to [subjectively objective](https://subjectivelyobjective.com/)'s Investigations in Infrastructure book/gallery project.
 I think they make for a small but cohesive collection in their own right."
 ---

 {% include feature_row type="left" %}